AUCTIONEER & BORN FREE PATRON

 That’s the view of celebrity auctioneer and Born Free Patron James Lewis.
-James has worked with Born Free for 13 years and takes his role very seriously.
+James has worked with Born Free for many years and takes his role very seriously.
 You may have seen him acting as auctioneer at the charity’s events, but his work goes far beyond this.

 “I love my work with Born Free and the day that I was asked to be a Patron is one of the proudest days of my life,” he says.
 “Working with DEFRA, Born Free, other NGOs and members of the antiques trade to bring about a change in the UK’s ivory laws has been incredibly challenging and although the new legislation is far from perfect, change was needed and I am proud to have played my part.”

 “I believe in Born Free and all that they do,” James adds.
 “Some of what I do is to attend local schools and educate children, talking to antique groups or going on the local radio telling them about rescues.
 My most high-profile involvement has been working with Born Free to try and help stop poaching of elephants and rhino, but none of it is possible without the belief.”

 Beyond Born Free, James is an active supporter of animal welfare and conservation charities.
 His company Bamfords Auctioneers has worked with World Animal Protection and the International Gorilla Foundation.
 He has visited South Korea with Humane Society International to rescue 200 dogs from a dog meat farm, and he also has an animal rescue centre for pets that come from deceased estates.

 Virginia McKenna DBE, Born Free’s Co-Founder & Trustee, says: “James is one of the world’s true givers.
 Loyal, generous beyond belief in every way and a much-loved friend of Born Free.”